gvonsem/SampleProduction/README.md

 source /cvmfs/cms.cern.ch/cmsset_default.sh
 ```

-Note: the CMSSW releases below and corresponding architectures may be adapted according to the recommended production releases for the campaign, see https://cms-pdmv.cern.ch/mcm/campaigns?page=-1&shown=63.
+Note: the CMSSW releases below and corresponding architectures may be adapted according to the recommended [production releases for the campaign](https://cms-pdmv.cern.ch/mcm/campaigns?page=-1&shown=63).
 Or other changes can be made if differences in configuration with previous samples are to be minimized.

 ## GEN-SIM step